When to Contact a Lawyer for Toxic Mold

 Statute of Limitations in New York City

 Toxic mold causes personal injuries, which means that your claim will be subjected to the statute of limitations applied to personal injury cases.
-You’ll have two years from the date of injury to seek compensation, but this can change depending on the specific details of your lawsuit.
+You’ll have three years from the date of injury to seek compensation, but this can change depending on the specific details of your lawsuit.

 It would still be in your best interests to file a toxic mold claim as soon as you notice the problem.
-Waiting two years could result in significant health issues and a lot of damaged household items.
+Waiting three years could result in significant health issues and a lot of damaged household items.
 Defendants may also accuse you of wasting time and not acting quickly in order to receive a bigger settlement.

 Reach Out to a Toxic Mold Lawyer